Book One Criminal Law

 Article 96.
 Effect of commutation of sentence. – The commutation of the original sentence for another of a different length and nature shall have the legal effect of substituting the latter in the place of the former.

-2. During the third to the fifth year, inclusive, of his imprisonment, he shall be allowed a deduction of twenty-three days for each month of good behavior during detention;
+“2.
+During the third to the fifth year, inclusive, of his imprisonment, he shall be allowed a reduction of twenty-three days for each month of good behavior during detention;

 Article 98.
 Special time allowance for loyalty. – A deduction of one fifth of the period of his sentence shall be granted to any prisoner who, having evaded his preventive imprisonment or the service of his sentence under the circumstances mentioned in Article 158 of this Code, gives himself up to the authorities within 48 hours following the issuance of a proclamation announcing the passing away of the calamity or catastrophe referred to in said article.
 A deduction of two-fifths of the period of his sentence shall be granted in case said prisoner chose to stay in the place of his confinement notwithstanding the existence of a calamity or catastrophe enumerated in Article 158 of this Code.

 Article 99.
 Who grants time allowances. – Whenever lawfully justified, the Director of the Bureau of Corrections, the Chief of the Bureau of Jail Management and Penology and/or the Warden of a provincial, district, municipal or city jail shall grant allowances for good conduct.
-Such allowances once granted shall not be revoked. (as amended by Republic Act No. 10592, [May 29, 2013])
+Such allowances once granted shall not be revoked.”

 Article 100.
 Civil liability of a person guilty of felony. – Every person criminally liable for a felony is also civilly liable.